 Keep adding marker and blending with water to create your desired look.
 This method will not feather out as much like in the wet on wet method, and the colors will stay more saturated this way too.
 It’s also easier to control the blends with a direct method.

 So there you have it!
-There are the 3 ways I use to make watercolor backgrounds using Karin brush markers.
+There are three ways I use to make watercolor backgrounds using Karin brush markers.
 Remember that none of these methods are an exact science and that is the beauty of it.
 You cannot “mess up” because no two watercolor backgrounds will ever look the same!